-Registration begins at 0840.
-Pupils who arrive after this time but within the registration period will be marked as late.
-The registration period ends at 0850.
-Pupils who arrive after the registration period has ended should go straight to the school office to sign in and give a reason for their lateness.
-Any unjustifiable reason for absence will be marked as unauthorised.
+Registration begins at ?????Pupils who arrive after this time but within the registration period will be marked as late.
+The registration period ends at ?????Pupils who arrive after the registration period has ended should go straight to the school office to sign in and give a reason for their lateness.
 It is vital that pupils sign in at the office to ensure that appropriate health and safety regulations are followed and that all pupils are accounted for.